keyes-timothy/aml-cells/reports/aml_classifier_vignette.md

 ### Comparing classifier accuracy across distance metrics

-We can compare each of these distance metrics’ accuracy in terms of classifying the original healthy cells:
+We can compare each of these distance metrics’ accuracy while classifying the original healthy cells:

 ``` r